Metric System of Measurement

 Example: something that is 1,000 meters is a "kilometer"

-Something that is one thousandth of a second is a "millisecond"
+Example: a very short time of one thousandth of a second is a "millisecond"

 In fact the kilogram already uses this method, as it's a thousand grams, a kilogram.